ai-cam/ai-cam.github.io/_projects/access-to-data-case-studies.md

 ![](/assets/uploads/data-library.jpg)

-Our recent ai@cam report presents a series of case studies exploring the value that access to data for research can create, and the barriers researchers face in accessing such data.
+In this joint report from ai@cam, [Minderoo Centre for Technology and Democracy](https://www.mctd.ac.uk/) and the [Bennett Institute for Public Policy](https://www.bennettinstitute.cam.ac.uk/), we present a series of case studies on access to data for research.
+These case studies illustrate the barriers that researchers are grappling with, and suggest how a new wave of policy development could help address these.